microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedroleassignment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 A unified role assignment is the link between a role definition and a principal at a particular scope for the purpose of granting access.
 Access is granted by creating a role assignment, and access is revoked by removing a role assignment.
+Role assignments cannot be updated (using PATCH or PUT).

 ## Methods